flutter/website/src/deployment/android.md

 generated `FlutterMultiDexApplication` as the project's application.

 {{site.alert.note}}
   Multidex support is natively included when targeting min sdk 21+.
+However, we do not recommend targeting API 21+ purely to resolve the multidex issue as this may inadvertently exclude potential users running older devices.
 {{site.alert.end}}

 You might also choose to manually support multidex by following Android's guides